Daily Household Chores Checklist for Domestic Helpers

 My grandmother used to say, “Do a little, every day.
 The house will thank you.”
 She didn’t mean scrubbing floors until your knees hurt.
 She meant small acts of consistency: fluffing the cushions, wiping the counters, giving the sink a final rinse before bed.

 The point isn’t perfection.
-It’s rhythm.
+It’s rhythm—and clear delegation.

-🌅 Morning Routine
+🌅 Morning Routine (7:00 AM - 12:00 PM)

 -